elmawardy/covid19besiege/MobileApp/README.md

 https://pub.dev/packages/flutter_facebook_login

-You should also change the statsPageEgypt config in globals.dart , this page should be https unless you choose plain text for development you need to check this : https://stackoverflow.com/questions/52707918/webview-showing-err-cleartext-not-permitted-although-site-is-https
+You should also change the statsPage config in globals.dart , this page should be https unless you choose plain text for development you need to check this : https://stackoverflow.com/questions/52707918/webview-showing-err-cleartext-not-permitted-although-site-is-https